-Under these rules, the treatment of Social Security was similar to that of other types of government transfer payments (such as Aid to Families with Dependent Children, Supplemental Security Income, and black lung benefits), but in sharp contrast to that of benefits under private pension plans, the Federal Civil Service Retirement System, and other government pension systems.
+Under these rules, the treatment of Social Security was similar to that of some types of government transfer payments (such as Aid to Families with Dependent Children, Supplemental Security Income, and black lung benefits), but in sharp contrast to that of retirement benefits under private pension plans, the Federal Civil Service Retirement System (CSRS), and other government pension systems.
 Benefits from these other pension plans are fully taxable except for the proportion of total lifetime benefits (using projected life expectancy) attributable to the employee's own contributions to the system (and on which he or she had already paid income tax).
 Both the value of the lifetime contributions and expected benefits are computed in nominal (i.e., current) dollars.
+Using nominal dollars excludes the effects of inflation or interest, typically making a large portion of these benefits taxable (e.g., usually more than 90% of a CSRS benefit is fully taxable).